Last updated on February 17th, 2026 at 06:53 pm

 Hotel Ambasador

-Hotel Ambasador is one of my favourite spots in Split, known for its luxury design and stunning rooftop pool overlooking the marina.
-I’ve visited often, and think it’s a fantastic choice for a modern, stylish stay near the Riva.
+Hotel Ambasador is one of my favourite spots in Split, known for its luxury design and stunning rooftop pool overlooking the marina and Riva.
+I’ve visited often, and think it’s a fantastic choice for a modern, stylish stay next to the Riva.
 The Premium King Room with sea-view corner is the one to book!

 Adriatik Lux